 Fatigue is the number one complaint that brings patients into my office.
 Below I share how I approach low energy and give tips to help you increase your energy.
 I often find that by working on diet, gut health, hormones and detoxification my patients feel revitalized and experience increased daily energy.

-- Infections.
 Re-activated Epstein-barr (mono) virus, Lyme's disease, candida, gut infections, parasites, SIBO are examples of infections that can depress the immune system and result in fatigue.
 If you suspect you may have any of these conditions it is best to be tested and treated right away.
 Infections that are left untreated can deplete the body and make recovering your energy very difficult.

 Food sensitivities or intolerances can overburden the body and the immune system.
 For some people, fatigue is the only symptom they experience when eating foods they are sensitive to.
 I recommend undergoing an elimination diet or having food sensitivity testing done to identify foods that may be robbing you of your energy.Eating nutrient dense, organic foods will help you have the best nutritional status and decrease your toxin exposure.

-- Lifestyle.
 Your daily habits could be the difference between ample daily energy and feeling flatlined.
 Simple steps like making sure you are getting enough sleep, exercising for at least 30 minutes most days and engaging in stress reducing practices are beneficial to your energy supply.

-As a Naturopathic Doctor, my focus is on treating the individual and listening to their full story.
+As a Naturopathic Physician, my focus is on treating the individual and listening to their full story.
 It is my philosophy to examine an individual as a whole, rather than only look to correct their symptoms.
 There are many causes of fatigue, but through a thorough history and comprehensive laboratory testing, including functional testing, I am able to identify the cause of someone's fatigue and work with them to correct it.